miru-media/miru/docs/roadmap.md

   - Preserve color profile
   - Increase browser and codec support with LibAVJS-WebCodecs-Polyfill

-- ## <span class="task-date">2025-H2</span> <span class="task-todo" /> Explore using Miru in social media apps
+- ## <span class="task-date">2025-H2</span> <span class="task-wip" /> Explore using Miru in social media apps

   Our image filters are currently used in Pixelfed.
 What other apps might benefit from integration with Miru?
   - Are the editors and AR effects also a good fit for chat apps like Delta Chat?
   - Do users of Loops want a built-in video editor in the web client?
   - Is a React Native or NativeScript implementation feasible and worth implementing?

-- ## <span class="task-date">2026-H1</span> <span class="task-todo" /> Video editor improvements
+- ## <span class="task-date">2026-Q1</span> <span class="task-todo" /> Video editor improvements

-  Improve the desktop UX, widen input file format suport, add asset management, and add new clip types:
+  Improve the desktop UX, widen input file format suport, add asset management, and add new content types:
   - Text
   - Images and stickers
   - Subtitles

-- ## <span class="task-date">2026-H2</span> <span class="task-todo" /> Collaborative video editing
+- ## <span class="task-date">2026-Q1</span> <span class="task-todo" /> Collaborative video editing

-  Add local-first, real-time collaborative editing to Miru's video editor using CRDTs.
-Implement project management, invitations, and sharing.
+  Add local-first collaborative editing to Miru's video editor using CRDTs.
+Implement project management, invitations, to run on an existing a self-hostable platform like Nextcloud or NextGraph.

 - ## <span class="task-date">2026-H2</span> <span class="task-todo" /> AI-powered video editing tools